 Maine CPA requirements

-150 semester hours including 15 semester hours in one or more of the topics listed below (at least 3 semester hours must be earned in auditing and attestation services):
+- Have completed 15 semester hours in one or more of the topics listed below.
+At least 3 semester hours must be earned in auditing and attestation services.

 - financial accounting and reporting for business organizations

 - financial accounting and reporting for government and not-for-profit entities

 - auditing and attestation services

 - fraud examination

 - internal controls and risk assessment